KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession5/book/ws1-dom/cloud-ide.md

 1. Before you start following the worksheet, click the **<span class="octicon octicon-repo-forked"></span> Fork** button in the toolbar.
 You'll see it at the top right of your screen.
 This makes your own copy of the project so you can save your changes.

 1. You created your project and are ready to go!
-Follow along with the rest of the worksheet instructions using CodeSandbox in place of Atom.
+Follow along with [Retrieve element from the DOM by id](#text) using CodeSandbox in place of Atom.